TechRancher/TechRancher/README.md

 **TechRancher** :bearded_person: is my username

 I am the coding Rancher :cow:
 Hobby coder is what I am.
 I enjoy learning new code languages and making fun projects when I can.
-Have a look partner at my <a href="https://github.com/TechRancher?tab=repositories" target="_blank">projects</a> and tell me if you are a fan.
+Have a look partner at my <a href="https://github.com/TechRancher?tab=repositories" target="_blank" rel="noopener noreferrer tag me" title="My Cool Projects!">projects</a> and tell me if you are a fan.

 - - -